torvalds/linux/Documentation/block/inline-encryption.rst

 of inline encryption using the kernel crypto API.  blk-crypto-fallback is built into the block layer, so it works on any block device without any special setup.
-Essentially, when a bio with an encryption context is submitted to a request_queue that doesn't support that encryption context, the block layer will handle en/decryption of the bio using blk-crypto-fallback.
+Essentially, when a bio with an encryption context is submitted to a block_device that doesn't support that encryption context, the block layer will handle en/decryption of the bio using blk-crypto-fallback.

 For encryption, the data cannot be encrypted in-place, as callers usually rely